eibay/learn_rails/README.md

 Options for each association: `class_name: "Whatever"`, `foreign_key: "foreign_id"`, `primary_id: "primary_id"`, `readonly: true`

-## Changelog

-This gem has yet to be published at Rubygems.
-Coming soon!

 ## Feedback

 Comments and feedback are very welcome on [our github issues page](https://github.com/pjc/learn_rails/issues?state=open).